kiali/openshift-servicemesh-plugin/README.md

 ## Operator

 The OpenShift Service Mesh Console will be installed by end users using the Kiali Operator.

+### How To Deploy A Dev Build of OSSM Console Using The Operator

+Sometimes you want to test a locally built image of the OSSM Console plugin when installed via the Kiali Operator.
+Follow these steps to do this.

+1. Make sure your Kiali dev environment is fully set up.
+This means you must have the [kiali/kiali repo](https://github.com/kiali/kiali), the [kiali/kiali-operator repo](https://github.com/kiali/kiali-operator), and the [kiali/helm-charts repo](https://github.com/kiali/helm-charts) cloned on your local machine.
+See the [kiali/kiali README](https://github.com/kiali/kiali/blob/master/README.adoc#developer-setup) for more details.
+2. Log into your OpenShift cluster with `oc login`
+3. Log into your OpenShift image registry.
+You can find the command to do this in the output of `make cluster-status`
+4. Create a dev build of the OSSMC plugin and push that image into your cluster via `make clean-plugin cluster-push`
+5. Change your current working directory to your local kiali/kiali repo.
+6. If you do not already have the Kiali Operator and a Kiali Server installed, do so now via `make build build-ui cluster-push operator-create kiali-create`
+7. Install your dev build of the OSSMC plugin via `make ossmconsole-create`

+Give the Kiali Operator time to process the OSSMConsole CR and time for the OpenShift Console UI to load the plugin (it could take a minute or two).
+Eventually, the plugin will be fully deployed and ready to use.

 ## Releasing OpenShift Service Mesh Console